Boris Nemtsov: Early life

 Boris Yefimovich Nemtsov was born in Sochi in 1959 to Yefim Davidovich Nemtsov and Dina Yakovlevna Nemtsova (née Eidman).
 His mother, a physician, is Jewish.

 Nemtsov was raised in Gorky, now Nizhny Novgorod.
 His parents divorced when he was five years old.
 In his autobiography, Nemtsov recounts that his Russian Orthodox paternal grandmother had him baptized as an infant, and that he became a practicing Orthodox Christian.
 He found out about his baptism many years later.

 Studies and academic career

 From 1976 to 1981, Nemtsov studied physics at State University of Gorky in the city of Gorky, receiving a degree in 1981.

-Aged 25 in 1985, he defended his dissertation for a PhD in Physics and Mathematics from the State University of Gorky.
+In 1985, he defended his dissertation for a PhD in Physics and Mathematics from the State University of Gorky.
 Until 1990, he worked as a research fellow at the Radiophysical Research Institute, and produced more than 60 academic publications related to quantum physics, thermodynamics and acoustics.

 He proposed a theoretical model for an acoustic laser and a novel design of antennas for space probes.